Cleveland, OH Office Overview

 Cleveland, OH Green Office Space

-Euclid Avenue is Cleveland's top green building corridor, known not just for energy efficient office space in the area but for the greener transportation projects such as the rapid transit line and the city's first bike lanes.
+Euclid Avenue is city's top green building corridor, known not just for energy efficient office space in the area but for the greener transportation projects such as the rapid transit line and the city's first bike lanes.
 This area currently has 15 LEED-certified buildings totaling nearly 1.7 million square feet.

 Cleveland, OH's Top Office-Using Sectors

-- Healthcare – White collar office employment is created by institutions such as the Case Western Reserve University, University Hospitals, and the MetroHealth medical center.
+- Healthcare – White collar employment is created by institutions such as the Case Western Reserve University, University Hospitals, and the MetroHealth medical center.

 - Total Population388,812